Samjiyon: Tourism

 The Samjiyon Grand Monument consists of four groups of sculptures called On the Battlefield, Fatherland, Longing, and Forwards.
+Five luxury hotels opened in the city in December 2025.

 Presidential palaces

 Samjiyŏn has been a holiday resort and destination for two leaders of North Korea.
 Both Kim Il Sung and Kim Jong Il have established palaces and compounds in the area, accessed by a specially developed and exclusive railway station for the leaders’ train.

 Climate

 Samjiyon has a subarctic climate (Köppen climate classification Dwc/Dwb) with cool summers and cold, dry winters.